The strong CP problem, general covariance, and horizons: The topological term from the partition function

 where \( \mathcal{C} \) corresponds to a contour choice in complex coordinate space -- analogous to the Schwinger-Keldysh and thermofield-dynamical formalisms of usual finite-temperature quantum field theory.
 An extension of Rindler to Minkowski spacetime can be realized, in Rindler null-coordinates \( l_{\pm} = \tau \pm \xi \), by the horizontal patches \( \mathcal{C}_{1}, \mathcal{C}_{2}\) of the contour shown in figure (\ref{rindler}), defined by

 In this way, all four wedges \( W_{\pm,F,P} \) of Minkowski space correspond to different combinations of horizontal sections of the Rindler null-coordinate contours.
 The fields associated with the horizontal sections \( l_{\pm} \in \mathcal{C}_{2} \) (with non-zero imaginary part \( \Im \mathcal{C} \neq 0 \)) correspond to the causally inaccessible regions of spacetime \( W_{-,F,P} \), and act as invisible fields from the point of view of an accelerated observer.
-In other words: The extension of the fields from Rindler to Minkowski spacetimes acts as a purification of the Hawking-Unruh thermal state.
+In other words: The extension of the fields from Rindler to Minkowski spacetimes acts as a purification of the Hawking-Unruh thermal state\footnote{ {Contour choice has also been contentious in the question of whether de-Sitter space evaporates or not.
+The instability of de-Sitter space was argued for in \cite{desitterinstability}, while \cite{desitterstability} argues de Sitter space is stable.
+At the heart of the disagreement is the contour definition, with \cite{choi, desitterinstability} relying on a Feynman type locally causal quantization, and the definition of the ``stable'' Bunch-Davies vacuum \cite{desitterstability} relying on a time-symmetric contour constructed not to evaporate.
+This work takes the first of these two approaches.}}.

 Extending such a calculation to a topologically non-trivial Yang-Mills theory is a formidable project.
 However, the arguments in \cite{etesi} make it clear that the fact that winding numbers can be both in the observed and the hidden patches will generally change the topological structure of the resulting partition function.
 A physical reason is that for real positive quark masses, the partition function in equation (\ref{qcdvac0}) admits a quasi-probabilistic interpretation